amitavm/resteasy/README.md

 The data layer consists of the database (SQLite 3), and a Python wrapper that provides an API around the data.
 The idea of having a separate data layer, instead of making it part of the web service layer, is to make it easy to switch the data storage technology.
-In this implementation we have used SQLite 3, but we may want to try some NoSQL technologies, e.g., to see if that works better.

-Ideally, we would like to implement this (data) layer also as a web API.
-That would make the design maximally flexible: we could use any programming language to implement the layer.

 #### Database Tables

+The data in the data-layer is stored in tables in an SQLite 3 database.
+We have the following tables in our database:

 * Table `users`
 ```